BradleyChatha/jcli/README.md

 ## Registering commands

-We can almost use our new command, we just need to register it first.
-As usual I'll provide an explanation after the code:
+To use our new command, we just need to register it first:

 ```d
 import jaster.cli;